nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ---

-**Use case 5: Sort applications by specified order**
+**Use case: UC08 - Sort applications by specified order**

 **MSS**

+1. sprINT displays a list of current application entries.
-1. User requests to sort applications by alphabetical order.
+2. User requests to sort applications by alphabetical order.
-2. sprINT displays the sorted list of entries.
+3. sprINT displays the sorted list of entries.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 User requests to sort applications by order of deadline of their upcoming task, with applications that have upcoming tasks of closer deadlines being showed first.
-  * sprINT shows list of entries that have tasks (and therefore deadlines).
+  * 2a1. sprINT shows list of entries that have tasks (and therefore deadlines).
   This list is sorted with earlier deadlines being showed first.

       Use case ends.

 ---

-**Use case 6: Undo a command**
+**Use case: UC09 - List all applications**

 **MSS**

-1. User requests to sort applications by alphabetical order.
+1. User requests to list all applications in the internship book.
-2. sprINT displays the sorted list of entries.
+2. sprINT displays the full list of entries, in the order of when they are added.
+(i.e., More recently added entries are shown first.)

    Use case ends.

 **Extensions**

 * 1a.
-User requests to sort applications by order of deadline of their upcoming task, with applications that have upcoming tasks of closer deadlines being showed first.
+There are currently no entries in the internship book.

+  Use case ends.

+---

+**Use case: UC10 - Clear internship book**

+**MSS**

+1. User requests to clear all applications in the internship book.
-* sprINT displays the sorted list of entries.
+2. sprINT displays a new empty list of entries.

+   Use case ends.

+---

+**Use case: UC11 - Undo a command**

+**MSS**

+1. User requests to <u>clear the internship book (UC10)</u>.
+2. sprINT executes the command requested by User.
+3. User requests to undo the command executed in step 1.
+4. sprINT undoes the command executed in step 1.

+   Use case ends.

+**Extensions**

+* 1a.
+User requests to <u>add an application entry (UC01)</u>.
+User can also choose to:
+    1. <u>Edit an application entry (UC02)</u>
+    2. <u>Delete an application entry (UC03)</u>
+    3. <u>Add a task to an existing application entry (UC04)</u>
+    4. <u>Edit an application's task (UC05)</u>
+    5. <u>Delete an application's task (UC06)</u>

+    Use case resumes at step 2.

+---

+**Use case: UC12 - Redo a command**

+**MSS**

+1. User requests for <u>a command that can be undone (UC01, UC02, UC03, UC04,
+UC05, UC06, UC10).</u>
+2. sprINT executes the command.
+3. User requests to <u>undo the previous command in step 1 (UC11)</u>.
+4. sprINT undoes the command executed.
+5. User requests to redo the command that has been undone in step 4.
+6. sprINT redoes the command executed in step 2.

    Use case ends.

 ---